taobojlen/django-zeal/README.md

 ## Features

 - Detects N+1s from missing prefetches and from use of `.defer()`/`.only()`
-- Friendly error messages like `N+1 detected on User.followers at myapp/views.py:25 in get_user`
+- Friendly error messages like `N+1 detected on social.User.followers at myapp/views.py:25 in get_user`
 - Configurable thresholds
 - Allow-list
 - Well-tested